 Colors from Guidelines into your Creative Cloud Libraries

-The color palettes that have been added to a Guideline can also easily be copied into any Creative Cloud Library, the user would just need to have access to the guideline which would have been previously enabled for CC Library access beforehand.
+The color palettes added to a Guideline can also easily be copied into any Creative Cloud Library.
+The user would just need to have access to the guideline, which would have been previously enabled for CC Library access beforehand.

 Head to the Colors sections of the desired guideline.
 When hovering over the Adobe Creative Cloud logo next to the color name, you will be able to go through the same process as with imagery and videos - log in (in case you haven't before) and add the color to a library.

 The different assets will be shown by format types in the Creative Cloud App.

 And within each app, the colors will be displayed first when organized by type.